kubernetes/minikube/site/content/en/docs/Contributing/drivers.en.md

 This document is written for contributors who are familiar with minikube, who would like to add support for a new VM driver.

 minikube relies on docker-machine drivers to manage machines.
-This document discusses how to modify minikube, so that this driver may be used by `minikube create --vm-driver=<new_driver>`.
+This document discusses how to modify minikube, so that this driver may be used by `minikube start --vm-driver=<new_driver>`.

 ## Creating a new driver